presstofan/academic-kickstart/content/post/python-apps-with-docker/index.md

 ## Next Steps

 That concludes this tutorial.
-We should have a scalable Streamlit app served by Docker Swarm with a secured host and monitoring capability.
+We should have a scalable Streamlit app served by Docker Swarm with a secured host, authentication service and monitoring capability.
 Using Docker Swarm and Traefik makes our lives much easier and the deployment should be future-proofed.
-One thing that is nice to have is the ability to elastically scale the app.
-This proofs to be a non-trivial task and I will explore it in future.
-But post a comment below if you happen to know a good way of achieving it!
+One thing that is nice to have is the ability to elastically scale the app, meaning that new AWS EC2 instances will be automatically deployed and join the Swarm cluster in response to the app demand.
+This proofs to be a non-trivial task and I will continue to explore it in the future.
+But please post a comment below if you happen to know a good way of achieving it!